Sujalk63/Excel-Record-Automation-using-Python-Scripts/README.md

 ## 🛠️ What the Script Does
 - Reads data from an existing Excel file containing employee records.
-- Fetches corresponding `.docx` documents from a specified folder using GPN and Name as identifiers.
+- Fetches corresponding `.docx` documents from a specified folder using Unique Number and Name as identifiers.
 - Creates Excel hyperlinks in the relevant row under the “Link” column.
 - Saves an updated Excel file with clickable links to each employee's document.